 - You're calm here though thanks to progesterone, so detail focused tasks and admin should be on your list.

 While we had originally thought that it was mainly our snacking that was fluctuating monthly, indeed - we were right, and wrong.
-Menstrual mapping isn't just being explored by those looking to conceive now but by athletes, creatives and so many more - who recognise their body is a temple ;) We loved discovering that the Brisbane Lions Women's football team track menstrual cycles, and we cannot get enough of guru Claire Baker who chats after on Instagram about the reward.
+Menstrual mapping isn't just being explored by those looking to conceive now but by athletes, creatives and so many more - who recognise their body is a temple ;) We loved discovering that the Brisbane Lions Women's football team track menstrual cycles, and we cannot get enough of guru Claire Baker who breaks the cycle into seasons for easy mapping - definitely one to follow.
+Keep scrolling for linking mappers.

 Happy mapping and more resources below.
 For now here is a photo of Roz harnessing her creativity.